onqtam/headjack/docs/how/unsorted/roadmap.md

 A public list of who has signed up for this system

+summoning the GB as a ritual - until self-reference is achieved ala Hofstadter's strange loop thingie

 > "My number one predictor of whether or not a company will find product-market fit: High shipping cadence." - [Naval Ravikant](https://x.com/naval/status/1128346098362281984)